keitakn/lgtm-cat-ui-test/src/docs/terms.en.md

 The Operator may not approve the application for registration if it determines that the applicant has any of the following reasons, and shall not be obliged to disclose any reasons for such denial.

 1. The applicant has provided false information when applying for registration.
-1. If the application is from a person who has violated these Terms of Use
+1. If the application is from a person who has violated these Terms of Use.
-1. the application is from a person who is an antisocial force, etc. (meaning a crime syndicate, a member of a crime syndicate, a right-wing organization, an antisocial force, or any other person equivalent thereto) 1. if the Operator Team determines that the applicant is an anti-social force, etc. (which means a crime syndicate, organized crime syndicate, right-wing group, anti-social force, or other equivalent), or is involved in any interaction or involvement with anti-social forces, such as cooperation or involvement in the maintenance, operation or management of anti-social forces, etc. through funding or otherwise
+1. the application is from a person who is an antisocial force, etc. (meaning a crime syndicate, a member of a crime syndicate, a right-wing organization, an antisocial force, or any other person equivalent thereto) 1. if the Operator Team determines that the applicant is an anti-social force, etc. (which means a crime syndicate, organized crime syndicate, right-wing group, anti-social force, or other equivalent), or is involved in any interaction or involvement with anti-social forces, such as cooperation or involvement in the maintenance, operation or management of anti-social forces, etc. through funding or otherwise.
 1. any other case in which the Management Team determines that the registration for use is inappropriate.

 ## Article 3 (Management of Account Registration)